Haxxproxx202/Portfolio-Lab/README.md

 ## Visuals

-> I deployed this app on Heroku, utilizing its cloud-based hosting.
+ The project is deployed on Heroku, utilizing its cloud-based hosting.

-Click [here](http://shielded-springs-18089.herokuapp.com/) to visit the page.
+**Click [here](http://shielded-springs-18089.herokuapp.com/) to visit the page.**